antonzaytsev/dns-go/README.md

 ## Logging Features

-The DNS server provides detailed logging for every request and response:
+The DNS server provides detailed logging for every request and response with **unique request tracking**:

+- **Request UUID**: Each DNS request gets a unique 8-character identifier for easy correlation
 - **Request Logging**: Client IP, query name, query type, request ID
 - **Upstream Tracking**: Which upstream server was used for each query
 - **Performance Metrics**: Response times (RTT and total duration)